andresgbecerra/co-induction-anguar/Interview/CSharp.md

 # Interface
 - An Interface is a class with no implementation.
 - The only thing that it contains is the declaration of methods, properties, and events.
+- In an interface, we have **virtual methods** that do not have method definition.
   ```cs
   interface IFile
     {